All elections have been postponed.

 - 2016: The Sunderland local election, as the Conservative and Unionist Party candidate for the St Michael's

-- 2015: The 2015 General Election, as the Conservative and Unionist Party candidate for the Member of Parliament for South Shields
+- 2015: The 2015 General Election, as the Conservative and Unionist Party candidate for the South Shields

-- 2010: The 2010 General Election, as the Conservative and Unionist Party candidate for the Member of Parliament for Houghton and Sunderland South
+- 2010: The UK Parliament elections, as the Conservative and Unionist Party candidate for the Houghton and Sunderland South

 That's all we know!
 Will you help us find more about this candidate?